privacytests/privacytests.org/scripts/README.md

 aggregate: true          # Whether to combine repeated runs of a browser into a single column (default: true)
 debug: false             # Whether to leave browsers open after test is done (default: false)
 app-dir: /path/to/apps   # On desktop, set where browsers are located (default: "/Applications/")
+filename: my-results     # Specifies the filename prefix for results (defaults to time run)
 ```

 You can also use these flags on the command line, to supplement the yaml file or instead of one: